 with ideas on social media or southern rockies issues.

-I was born and raised in Southern California but knew at an early age that I would someday live in Montana.
-I've been fascinated by animals my whole life, and learned the finer points of hunting from my Grandpa when I was old enough to carry a gun.
-After graduating from Humboldt State with a degree in Wildlife Management, I spent most of the next decade as a biological science technician, doing everything from studying spotted owls in the northwest, to eradicating feral pigs from the California coast, to spending 5 seasons in Montana's backcountry collecting grizzly bear hair.
-I now enjoy elk and antelope hunting and guiding my wonderful wife down Montana's rivers while she casts to unsuspecting cutthroats.
-I am thrilled to be a part of Backcountry Hunters and Anglers and feel privileged to be able help the wild places that mean so much to me.
+Born and raised in Southern California, Grant knew at an early age that he would someday live in Montana.
+Fascinated by animals his whole life, he learned the finer points of hunting from his Grandpa when he was old enough to carry a gun.
+After graduating from Humboldt State with a degree in Wildlife Management, Grant spent most of the next decade as a biological science technician, doing everything from studying spotted owls in the northwest to eradicating feral pigs from California’s islands, to spending 5 seasons in Montana’s backcountry collecting grizzly bear hair.
+Grant now enjoys elk and antelope hunting and guiding his wonderful wife down Montana’s rivers while she casts to rising cutthroats.
+Grant is thrilled to be a part of Backcountry Hunters & Anglers and feels privileged to be able to help protect the wild places that means so much to him.